Questions to Ask During Job Offer Negotiation Talks

-Interview Question 1: What would be your next logical move in career progression if you remained with your current employer?
-How long would it take to get to that next step?
+1. “What would be your next logical move in career progression if you remained with your current employer?
+How long would it take to get to that next step?”

-Interview Question 3: “If we were to make you a job offer today, when would you be in a position to either accept or reject it?”
+3. “If we were to make you a job offer today, when would you be in a position to either accept or reject it?”

-Interview Question 4: Again, if we were to make you an offer, tell me ideally when you’d be able to start.
+4. “Again, if we were to make you an offer, tell me ideally when you’d be able to start.
 How much notice would you need to give your present employer?”

-Interview Question 5: At what point dollar-wise would you accept our job offer, and at what point dollar-wise would you reject it?
+5. “At what point dollar-wise would you accept our job offer, and at what point dollar-wise would you reject it?”

-This is the big question; and that’s why salary negotiation is often saved for last.
+This is one of the biggest questions to ask during job offer negotiation discussions and it’s why salary negotiation is often saved for last.
 Candidates typically expect to “hear” offers rather than volunteer numbers themselves.
-Still, if the candidate isn’t quite sure how to respond initially, then qualify your question this way: “Sam, I’m asking you this question because I’d like you to help me gauge your level of interest.
+Still, if the candidate isn’t quite sure how to respond initially, then qualify your question this way: “I’d like you to help me gauge your level of interest.
 Share with me the ideal salary offer you’d like to hear versus what that walk-away point might be for you.”

 Assuming that any of those assumptions are within your salary range, you’ll be safe to extend the offer at this point.
 However, if they’re looking for a lot more money than you have on the table to offer, you could either discuss that upfront and extend the offer, or simply delay the process and go back to the compensation/budget table to review your proposed offer.

 The key to the exercise, of course, is to ensure that you retain control of the negotiation until you’ve had all your most critical questions answered.
-After all, employment offers are a two-way street: your candidate should be an excellent addition to the team, but accepting this role should make sense for her/him career-wise for at least the next two to five years.
+After all, employment offers are a two-way street: your candidate should be an excellent addition to the team, but accepting this role should make sense for them career-wise for at least the next two to five years.